0XE1P/0XE1P/README.md

 - **Solving HTB and TryHackMe challenges** — honing my penetration testing skills.
 - **Learning English** — reading documentation in the original language.
 - **Studying a vast amount of theoretical and practical material in the field of cybersecurity.**
+- **Sometimes I participate in bug bounty programs and CTF competitions.**
 ---

 ## 🗂️ My Projects